 - Contact: firstname.lastname@example.org

-Mark Shetabi is currently an Associate Professor of Painting and Drawing at Tyler School of Art.
+Mark Shetabi is currently an Associate Professor of Painting at Tyler School of Art.
 He has been a visiting critic and lecturer at the University of Pennsylvania, Pennsylvania Academy of the Fine Arts, Moore College of Art & Design, and the California College of Art.

 Shetabi’s work has been exhibited nationally at such venues as Project Room, Fleisher Art Memorial, and Locks Gallery (Philadelphia), Ratio3 (San Francisco), Western Bridge (Seattle), EVO Gallery (Santa Fe), McClain Gallery (Houston), White Columns, Heckscher Museum of Art, and Jeff Bailey Gallery (New York).